iTusharyadav/iTusharyadav/README.md

 ---

 <!-- Outro -->
-## ⚡ Fun Fact
+<h2 align="center">⚡ Fun Fact</h2>

-Did you know?
-I love solving Rubik's cubes and can solve one in under a minute!
+<p align="center">Did you know?
+I love solving Rubik's cubes and can solve one in under a minute!</p>

-Thanks for visiting my profile!
-Feel free to reach out if you have any questions or just want to connect!
+<p align="center">Thanks for visiting my profile!
+Feel free to reach out if you have any questions or just want to connect!</p>